jil24/plotannotate/README.md

 _Note 1_: Since I wrote the `errorbars()` function I discovered the more mature `gplots` CRAN package that contains the function `plotCI()`, which performs a similar task and may be a better choice if it meets your needs.

-_Note 2_: More advanced graphing frameworks such as ggplot2 provide many more features than this and may be a more appropriate choice, depending on your desired application.